lenshq/lens_front/README.md

-├── /src/                                  # The source code and resources of the application │   ├── /assets/                           # Static files which are copied to ./build on compile │   ├── /fonts/                            # Additional fonts that used in project │   ├── /scripts/                          # Additional fonts that used in project │   │   ├── /actions/                      # Action creators that allow to trigger a dispatch to stores │   │   ├── /api/                          # REST API / Relay endpoints │   │   ├── /components/                   # React components
+├── /src/                                  # The source code and resources of the application │   ├── /assets/                           # Static files which are copied to ./build on compile │   ├── /fonts/                            # Additional fonts that used in project │   ├── /scripts/                          # Application scripts │   │   ├── /actions/                      # Action creators that allow to trigger a dispatch to stores │   │   ├── /api/                          # REST API / Relay endpoints
+│   │   ├── /components/                   # React components